 The use of winter annual cover crops (CCs) has been heavily promoted in the Corn Belt region of the United States (US), mainly due to an increasing need for practices that improve soil and water quality.
 Cover crops have been found to decrease nitrate export from fields, reduce soil erosion, and increase soil water-holding capacity and infiltration rates (Kaspar and Singer 2011; Blanco-Canqui et al. 2015; Basche and DeLonge 2019).
 Though steadily increasing over the last decade, still only a small fraction of cropland is currently managed with CCs (Seifert et al. 2018), despite their advantages for long-term yield maintenance and environmental sustainability (CITE).
 One for their low adoption is that benefits of growing CCs are not easily monetizable to farmers in the short term (Roesch-Mcnally et al. 2018).
 In fact, a recent study using partial budgets showed that annual net returns to CCs are negative for most Midwestern producers (Plastina et al. 2018).

 By replacing the need for conventional weed management strategies (chemical, mechanical), CCs may provide opportunities for short-term economic benefits and thus incentivize their adoption.
+Cover crops have been explored as a component of integrated approaches to weed management for some time (Teasdale 1996; Liebman et al. 1997).
+Previous studies have shown that managing CCs such that they replace weed control costs of chemical- or tillage-based methods can offset CC establishment costs under certain circumstances (Mischler et al. 2010)(Gailans and Haley(?)
+2018).
+These considerations are becoming more relevant, as the threat posed by the proliferation of herbicide-resistant weeds increases in the region (Cholette et al. 2018)(Price et al. 2011; Wallace et al. 2019).
+Therefore, a better understanding the potential contribution of CCs to weed management in the US Corn Belt is needed.

-MAdditionallygiven, CCs may become a requisite strategy in their managementRecent global meta-analyses have shown that crop diversification in general (Weisberger et al. 2019) and CCs specifically (Osipitan et al. 2018) can help suppress weeds in a range of production systems.
+Recent global meta-analyses have shown that crop diversification in general (Weisberger et al. 2019) and CCs specifically (Osipitan et al. 2018) can help suppress weeds in a range of production systems.
 However, the maize (Zea mays)-soybean (Glycine max) production system ubiquitous in the US Corn Belt merits specific consideration, as context-specific analyses can offer additional insights not provided by global analyses.
 For example, a synthesis of studies in Pennsylvania found that grass and broadleaf CC species were equally weed-suppressive in the state’s production systems (Baraibar et al. 2018), which contrasted results from a world-wide meta-analysis which concluded that grass CCs were not effective at reducing either weed biomass or density (Osipitan et al. 2018).
 Specific environmental and agronomic conditions in the US Corn Belt are known to limit CC establishment and biomass production, which in turn may affect factors governing CC performance relative to weed management.
 Additionally, while cash crop diversification offers higher weed suppression in no-till systems (Weisberger et al. 2019), to our knowledge the effect of system tillage on CC weed suppression has not been examined for the Corn Belt.
 Uncertainty also remains surrounding how CC interactions with the cash crop can affect weed suppression (e.g. termination-to-planting gaps, crop residue), and whether managing CCs for weed control is antagonistic to CC management that maximize cash crop yields.
 Furthermore, CC weed research employs varying methodologies regarding when weeds are measured, and it is unclear how this can affect results and interpretation.